Banking Basics

 A primary factor leading to account freezing is the failure to repay debts.
 This scenario frequently unfolds when an individual owes a substantial sum to a creditor.

-Consequently, the debtor’s bank accounts get blocked, rendering the funds inaccessible for use.
-Moreover, credit card companies can check if they possess unpaid debts too.
+Consequently, the debtor’s bank accounts get blocked, rendering the funds inaccessible.
+Moreover, credit card companies can also check if they possess unpaid debts.

 Similarly, outstanding tax obligations can lead to the freezing of a bank account.